Monash-Data-Science-and-AI-platform/marketing-contract-classification/sentence_classification/README.txt

 	-define the "project_name" and "wandb_entity"
-	-change "learning_rate" if needed to test on different learning_rate -change "keys" to suite the current experiment*************(without "None")************ -in "loss_function": use "binary_crossentropy" for both multi-class classification and single-class classification -in "weighted" set 0 if test for balanced class weight, and 1 if testing for class weight inversely proportional to class size
+	-change "learning_rate" if needed to test on different learning_rate -change "keys" to suite the current experiment*************(without "None")************ -in "loss_function": use "binary_crossentropy" or "sigmoid_focal_crossentropy" for both multi-class classification and single-class classification
+	-in "weighted" set 0 if test for balanced class weight, and 1 if testing for class weight inversely proportional to class size
 	-change the graph parameters:
 		-"xlabel": label for x-axis of the output graph